StephenElston/ExploringDataWithPython/README.md

 - Explore complex data sets, using visualization to develop understanding of the inherent relationships.
 - Use different chart types to create multiple views of data to highlight different aspects of the inherent relationships.
 - Use plot aesthetics to project multiple dimensions.
-- Apply conditioning or faceting methods to project multiple dimensions
+- Apply conditioning or faceting methods to project multiple dimensions.

 These lessons are divided into three parts.
-In each part you will learn how to use the visualization tools available in Python.
+In each part you will learn how to use Python visualization tools.

 - **Overview of plot types** is a review of creating basic plot types used to construct visualizations.
 - **Using Aesthetics** is an overview of how to project additional plot dimensions using plot aesthetics.